minimusubi/curseforge-api/README.md

 <!-- omit in toc -->
 # curseforge-api 🚀
-This is a JavaScript module built around the new [CurseForge Core API](https://docs.curseforge.com/#accessing-the-service) following the deprecation of the older, unnofficial API.
+This is a JavaScript module built around the new CurseForge [Eternal API](https://docs.curseforge.com/#getting-started) (previously "CurseForge Core API") following the deprecation of the older, unnofficial API.
 It is designed to be easy to use and has zero dependencies 🙌.
-More information about the CurseForge Core API is [available here](https://docs.curseforge.com/).
+More information about the Eternal API is [available here](https://docs.curseforge.com/).

 This module provides TypeScript typings.